-The Company's financial instruments consist of cash and cash equivalents, held-for-trading securities, deposit and accounts payable and accrued liabilities.
-The carrying value of accounts payable and accrued liabilities approximate their fair values due to the short periods until settlement.
+The Company's financial instruments consist of cash and cash equivalents, held-for-trading securities, deposit, accounts payable and loan payable.
+The carrying value of accounts payable approximates the fair value due to the short periods until settlement.
 The Company's cash and cash equivalents and held-for-trading securities are measured using level 1 inputs.